Supporting independence through the best services, based on the best evidence, with the best culture

 We firmly believe we can help by providing flexible pathways to help people who no longer need to be in hospital navigate their way back to living independently within the community.

-To achieve this, we work together with Mental Health Commissioners to provide the best possible opportunities for our clients through support, training, and encouragement.
+To achieve this, we work with partners including The NHS, CCGs and local authorities, and we have established strategic partnerships with statutory and voluntary sector organisations as well as a range of housing partners.
+Together, we provide the best possible opportunities for our clients through support, training, and encouragement.

 The quality of care delivered has been excellent, the economic argument is a powerful one comparing the cost of placement in secure hospitals with the scheme provided at the TILT project.